Julian-Makholy/Portfolio_Version_1/README.md

 # Portfolio_Version_1
-A portfolio made from scratch without any pre-defined  templates.
-Does use apis such as fontAwesome and gsap.
+check out the website: http://portfolioversion1.s3-website.eu-central-1.amazonaws.com/ A portfolio made from scratch without any pre-defined templates.
+This is my first version.
+Version 2 on the way!

+3rd party API'S used:
+-fontAwesome
+-GSAP